Kehilas-Zichron-Yaakov/shul-display/announcements.md

 **Announcements for Parshas Emor 5782**

+**Mazal tov** to Kehilas Zichron Yaakov upon the hiring of Rabbi Yosef Kaiser to serve as Rov.

+**Thank You** A special thank you to the Rov Search Committee for their tireless efforts ensuring that the process be as smooth as possible

 **Mazal tov** to Shana and Betzalel Gold upon the birth of a baby boy!

-With gratitude to Hashem, Eli and Sara Leah Wiener would like to invite the community to their home, 32 Greenridge Way, for a kiddush after davening in honor of the birth of their daughter, Naava Tehilla.
+**Kiddush** With gratitude to Hashem, Eli and Sara Leah Wiener would like to invite the community to their home, 32 Greenridge Way, for a kiddush after davening in honor of the birth of their daughter, Naava Tehilla.